digshake/CSJavaWUSTL/_sources/Module6-Recursion/topic-11-1-recursion.rst

 |CodingEx| **Coding Exercise**

-Run the ``FactorialTest`` program to test the factorial method.
+Run the ``E01FactorialTest`` program to test the factorial method.
 What's the factorial of 6?
 Add another test to print out the factorial of 6.
 What's the factorial of 1?
 Add another test to print out the factorial of 1.

 Base Case